AssistList Internship

 Information Archetecture

-After discussing with the customer service manager, I reorganized the IA with our users (buyers, sellers, and visitors) in mind.
-Then I designed 3 versions of the initial mockup.
+After discussing with the customer support manager, I reorganized the IA with our users (buyers, sellers, and visitors) in mind.
+Then I brainstormed and created 3 versions of initial mockups.

 Buyers- How do I connect with the seller when there is an issue with the product?